rhyslwells/Data-Archive/content/standardised/Anomaly Detection.md

   - Example: Anomalous electricity usage — is it fraud, error, or legitimate increased demand?

 [[Data Visualisation]]
-- Visualize the results using plots (e.g., scatter plots, box plots) to understand the distribution of data and the identified anomalies.
+- Visualize the results using plots (e.g., [[Scatter Plots]], box plots) to understand the distribution of data and the identified anomalies.
 - [[Boxplot]]: Displays the distribution and identifies outliers using the interquartile range (IQR).
 - Scatter Plot: Helps visually identify outliers.